MustaphaBounoua/minde/README.md

 ```

 Please refer to `src/consistency_tests/` to run the consistency tests.
-Please note that it's first required to train the autoencoder by running `python -m src.consistency_tests.Autoencoder --rows 10`
+Please note that it's first required to train the autoencoder by running `python -m src.consistency_tests.Autoencoder --rows 10`.

 ```

-## Demo

-`demo.ipynb` is quick jupyter notebook to launch MINDE.